Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Are there any decent properties for $100k in Bangkok, or is it all scams?

-Buying in popular or upscale Bangkok areas like Thong Lo, Ekkamai, Phrom Phong, Asok, or Sathorn for $100k is not realistic unless you accept a very small older studio, a unit far from the train station, or something with issues like limited foreign quota availability or high common fees.
+In more popular or upscale Bangkok neighborhoods like Thong Lo, Ekkamai, Phrom Phong, or Asok, $100k will typically only get you a very small older studio with some kind of compromise, such as a high walk to the station, aging common areas, or limited foreign quota availability.

 What property types can I afford for $100k in Bangkok (studio, land, old house)?